-To schedule a career counseling appointment, visit the front desk, call (202) 687-3493, or send a chat message through the website.
+- To schedule a career counseling appointment, visit the front desk, call (202) 687-3493, or send a chat message through the Career Center website.

 Industry Advising: explore opportunities and next steps within a particular industry (such as law, education, journalism, finance, government, and much more).
 Students who have questions specific to an industry usually benefit from industry advising.
 Industry advisors are experts in their field and/or career development professionals.

 Same-day appointments: Ask quick questions or review documents with a staff member.
-Appointments can be scheduled through the website.
+Appointments can be scheduled through the Career Center website.

 Career Center Events: Cawley programs educate and equip students in a variety of career-related ways.
 Cawley hosts career fairs, alumni or industry-specific panel discussions, workshops, and employer presentations.

-For a full list of upcoming events, click this link or look for the email newsletter, which is sent on Sunday evenings.
+- Visit the GU Events calendar for a full list of upcoming Career Center events, or look for the email newsletter, which is sent on Sunday evenings.

 Health Education Services (HES)